bhagyeshvarvdekar/performativ-test/README.md

 Set up your database credentials in the .env file

+The database has to be mentioned in the .env file and is assumed to be already created.

 Run the database migrations: `php artisan migrate`

 Start the MySQL server.
 Use the following command: